jsjm1986/rbtfirends/README_EN.md

 ## 💡 FAQ

-### 1. Speech Recognition Issues
+### 1. Voice Recognition Issues
 Q: Why isn't voice recognition working?
 A: Please ensure:
-- Browser has microphone permission
+- Browser has microphone permissions
 - Using Chrome or Edge browser
 - Microphone is working properly
-- Stable network connection
+- Stable internet connection

 ### 2. API Key Issues
 Q: What if the API key is invalid?